slejennings/Burrow-Occupant-Chemical-Profiles/README.md

 ## **Metadata**

-Dates and Locations: fieldwork completed in June and July, 2015 on Bon Portage Island, Nova Scotia, Canada.
-Laboratory and data analyses conducted at the University of California, Davis, USA.
+Dates and Locations: removed for review

 Methodological information: provided in the corresponding manuscript